Judge turns away Psaki's effort to quash subpoena

 The lawsuit filed by the attorney general in Missouri and Alexandria accuses President Joe Biden, former federal health official Anthony Fauci and others of conspiring with social media companies to restrict free speech by censoring conservative opinions about the COVID-19 response and other issues.

 Missouri and Louisiana say they want more information about statements Psaki made during news conferences in which she urged social media platforms to do a better job of blocking disinformation on their sites.
-In one briefing, for instance, she said the administration was flagging pro
+In one briefing, for instance, she said the administration was flagging problematic posts to social media companies.

 “We engage with (social media companies) regularly and they certainly understand what our asks are,” she said.